MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/technologies/network-controller/network-controller-high-availability.md

 ---
 title: Network Controller High Availability
-description: You can use this topic to learn about Network Controller high availability for Software Defined Networking (SDN) in Windows Server 2016.
+description: You can use this topic to learn about Network Controller high availability for Software Defined Networking (SDN) in Windows Server 2019 and 2016.
 manager: grcusanz
 ms.topic: how-to
 ms.assetid: 334b090d-bec4-4e67-8307-13831dbdd1d8